Latest Projects

 Foster Community Partnerships

-The Embrace Project Study (Embrace) is partnered with five community-based organizations including National Tongan American Society, Utah Pacific Islander Health Coalition, Project Success Coalition, Comunidad Materna en Utah, and the Utah Muslim Civic League.
-Embrace is also collaborating with the University of Utah Health’s The Wellness Bus to engage women in the study through biometric screenings and health coaching sessions.
-These partnerships with community-based organizations and community health workers is key to the retention of women in the study, as community health workers are foundational for the trust with community members, and to expand the skills and knowledge of data collection for community health workers to broaden their skillset.
+The Embrace Project Study (Embrace) was partnered with five community-based organizations including National Tongan American Society, Utah Pacific Islander Health Coalition, Project Success Coalition, Comunidad Materna en Utah, and the Utah Muslim Civic League.
+Embrace also collaborated with the University of Utah Health’s The Wellness Bus to engage women in the study through biometric screenings and health coaching sessions.
+These partnerships with community-based organizations and community health workers was key to the retention of women in the study, as community health workers are foundational for the trust with community members, and to expand the skills and knowledge of data collection for community health workers to broaden their skillset.

 Expand the Narrative